-+ Successful completion on courses on Statistics and experimental design and Scientific Research Methodology

-+ Successful completion on undergraduate thesis which accomplished by utilizing their knowledge and research capacity throughout the study process.
-A successful completion includes:

-(1) Public defense (oral presentation) of thesis.
+- + Successful completion on courses on Statistics and experimental design and Scientific Research Methodology - + Successful completion on undergraduate thesis which accomplished by utilizing their knowledge and research capacity throughout the study process.
+A successful completion includes: - (1) Public defense (oral presentation) of thesis.
 The defense is assessed by a committee including the student's supervisor and two other staff members.
-English is the only language used during the defense.

-(2) The thesis is also critically judged by the committee (Exh 2.24- defense minute, and judgment comments)

-(3) Student's presentations (oral/poster) at the national or international conferences (Exh-2.25-List of presentations of students in conferences)

-+ Completing self-research projects and publishing papers on peer-reviewed journals (Exh 2.26- Self-research by students and awards)

-+ Admitted for graduate program study in international or local universities (Exh 2.27-students studying abroad-K34, 35)
+English is the only language used during the defense. - (2) The thesis is also critically judged by the committee [Exh.2.22.Defense minute, and judgment comments] - (3) Student's presentations (oral/poster) at the national or international conferences [Exh.2.18.List of students doing research and presenting at workshops] - + Completing self-research projects and publishing papers on peer-reviewed journals [Exh.2.23.Self-research by students and awards] - + Admitted for graduate program study in international or local universities [Exh.2.24.List of Students studying abroad]